lsst-sqre/kafka-connect-manager/docs/development.rst

 Development workflow
 ====================

-Set up `kafka-connect-manager` for local development.
+Set up kafkaconnect for local development.

-1. Clone the `kafka-connect-manager <https://github.com/lsst-sqre/kafka-connect-manager>`_ repo from GitHub:
+1. Clone the repo from GitHub:

 .. code-block:: bash